 Federal law and its interpretations are constantly changing.
-It’s our job as employment law attorneys in South Carolina to know the updates as they happen and advise our clients to the best of our ability.
+It’s our job as labor relations attorneys in South Carolina to know the updates as they happen and advise our clients to the best of our ability.

 The New Federal Overtime Rule

 In October, we wrote about a new federal overtime law that required overtime compensation for non-exempt employees earning less than $47,476 per year in salary.
 This new law raised the salary threshold for exemption from overtime pay from $23,660 to nearly $47,500 per year.
 The new overtime law was slated to take effect this month, so many employers and human resource departments have been scrambling to track hours for employees who were previously not required to do so, change employees from salaried to hourly and give raises above the new salary threshold.
 However, in response to a legal challenge and just ten days before the new overtime law’s implementation date, a federal judge in Texas has put a temporary stop to the change that would affect 4.2 million American workers.

 Injunction Issued Regarding Overtime Rule

 Nevada’s attorney general filed an emergency motion for a preliminary injunction in October in the federal courts in Texas and was joined by 21 states and business groups.
 The parties argued the change in overtime rules would cause irreparable harm to businesses.
 The judge agreed and ruled that the federal law governing overtime doesn’t allow the Labor Department to decide which workers are eligible based on salary levels alone.
 The judge issued a nationwide temporary injunction stopping the overtime rules from taking effect on December 1.
 However, many payroll companies and businesses have already made the changes that were scheduled to be in effect by the first of this month.
 The judge’s ruling allows employers to unravel the changes that may have been made (like switching employees from salaried to hourly, or giving employees raises to exceed $47,476 per year) or to keep the changes they made in place.